 ¼ Cup fresh squeezed Lemon Juice (lime juice is good too)

-1 teaspoon Konjac Flour (very important)
+1 teaspoon Konjac Flour (very important and see below for options)

 Again, if you prefer regular mayo to the tangy Miracle Whip® taste, simply cut the vinegar and lemon juice (how much is up to your taste buds) and eliminate the sweetener.